maelschuler/maelschuler.github.io/README.md

 [LinkedIn and Resume](#linkedin-and-resume)

 # About Me
 I am studying financial mathematics and theoretical economics at Trinity University with minors in mathematics and data science.
 I am on track to graduate by Spring of 2027.
 My background includes finance, risk management, data science, and computer science.
-Beyond my studies, I am an interim consultant for MSInsight, a bioinformatics company headquartered in Paris, a tutor at First Generation Investors, a player on the Trinity Men's Club Volleyball team, and a member of several on-campus organizations such as Triniteers, Alpha Kappa Psi, and TU Consulting club.
+Beyond my studies, I am an interim consultant for MSInsight, a bioinformatics company headquartered in Paris, a tutor at First Generation Investors, a player on the Trinity Men's Club Volleyball team, and a member of several on-campus organizations such as Triniteers, Alpha Kappa Psi, and TU Consulting Club.

 ## Investing History
 My investing story began with the advent of COVID-19 in the United States in early 2020.
 I remember watching CNBC for the first time, captivated by the news anchors nervously justifying the big red graphs pointing downwards.
 While I knew nothing about investing then, I created and funded my first brokerage account with $600.